Former SC DOT official gets house arrest, probation for obstructing bribery investigation

 Hardee's 18-month probation sentence includes 40 hours of required community service and 45 days of home confinement, though he can leave home for work, medical appointments and church.
 He also must pay a $1,000 fine.

-U.S. District Judge Terry Wooten made clear he would never go along with probation if there was any evidence of an underlying crime and repeatedly asked prosecutors to verify "there was no steering, no bribes, no unlawful conduct."
-Still, he said, telling someone to delete evidence is a serious mistake in judgment.
+U.S. District Judge Terry Wooten made clear he would never go along with probation if there were any evidence of an underlying crime, and he repeatedly asked prosecutors to verify "there was no steering, no bribes, no unlawful conduct."
+Still, Wooten said, telling someone to delete evidence is a serious mistake in judgment.

 The investigation involved about $27,000 in retainers the businessman paid Hardee between February 2014 and February 2015, during Hardee's second stint as a DOT commissioner.